-to double every 35 years, as it is now doing, 1 by AD 2570 it will have and then because so , 2, 100,000 times.
-It would run been increased happened be very 3to increase the amount of helpful difficult impossible good 4 which the earth can support.
-If the life grain food people 5continues, by AD 2570 the mass of way number stability trend 6 would comprise all of ani ma ls mankind humanity population 7 be reduced to cannibal- might could should would - ism to migni , come 3PR/RIU WOMIG 8 We could increase artificial finish . survive live remain 9 of food by new production yield . manufacture amounts 10 techniques such as distribution control . production farming growing • , , 11in solutions of chemicals animals plants Inges crops 12 than in soil, but this would not be there easily rather stronger 13to meet the increase involved in a enough immense additional adequate 14 of growth so great.
-By AD 2600 the size rate amount- rise 15 would have standing room only, for cities earth population animals 16would not be a square metre per it this people there 17 on the entire land surface, person space · inhabitant child
+to double every 35 years, as it is now doing.
+1..... by AD 2570 it will have then hecause 2.....
+100,000 times.
+It would run been increased happened be very 3.... to increase the amount helpful difficult impossible good of 4.... which the earth can life grain food people support.
+If the 5.....continues, by AD 2570 number stability trend way the mass of 6.... would comprise all of animals mankind humanity population life and we 7.... be reduced to cannibalmight could should would ism to 8.....
+We could increase survive live finish remain artificial 9.... of food by new production vield manufacture amounts 10 techniques such as distribution control production farming growing 11....in solutions of chemicals animals plants trees crops 12..... than in soil, but this rather there easily stronger would not be 13.... to meet the increase enough immense additional adequate involved in a 14.... of growth so great.
+By size rate amount rise AD 2600 the 15..... would have standing earth population animals cities room only, for 16.... would not be a square this people there metre per 17.... on the entire land inhabitant child person space . surface.

 18 Antarctica.
-This takes containing including covering cancelling on 19 of the differences in the account notice reason control 20 of the industrialised agreement relationship resources strategies nations and the 21 World. whole Western Third Planet
+This takes containing including covering cancelling on 19 of the differences in the 20 of the industrialised account agreement notice relationship reason resources control strategies nations and the ugreement retationship resources strategies 21 World. whole Western Third Planet